 The Salt Roads, originally titled Griffonne, was my third novel.
-It was published in 2003.
+It was first published in 2003, with the cover image below.
+That edition is now out of print, but the ebook reprint is available through Open Road Media.
 Conceptually, it was the most complex piece I'd taken on.
 You could describe it as an historical fantasy that takes place in three different time periods, three different countries (none of which I knew much about when I started), and in one timeless space.

 Here's an excerpt: